 The right gear can transform working out from an uncomfortable chore to a welcome outing for new moms and their babies.
 This is the message I heard from countless mothers while doing research for Walking Through Pregnancy and Beyond (Lyons Press, 2004), which I co-wrote with Mark and Lisa Fenton.
 And it's why this postpartum fitness program is centered on three key pieces of equipment: a front baby carrier, a backpack-style carrier and a jogging stroller.
 Each accommodates your growing baby at a different developmental stage so that she stays safe and comfortable while you get mobile and get your body back.

 Months 1-5 Walking A plus: The motion of walking will soothe even the crankiest little one.
 Note: See "Postpartum Moves" for easy exercises you can do before or after this workout program.

+Front Carrier Benefit :Keeps baby close and secure so you can bond and get some exercise.
 Look for Support for baby's head, neck (it should keep her chin off her chest) and spine.
 Make sure that the carrier is easy to put on, take off and adjust.
 A lumbar panel that buckles onto shoulder straps to support your back is a plus.
 Be sure to carefully check weight requirements for the baby.
 Our favorites: The BabyBjí¶rn Baby Carrier Active (shown above; $119)